 In 2010, as part of the strategic decisions made at the OTP Group level, a decision was adopted to terminate OTP Faktoring Slovensko, a.s.'s activities.
 On 1 April 2011, OTP Faktoring Slovensko, a.s. entered into liquidation and also its business name was changed from the original "OTP Faktoring Slovensko, a.s." to "Faktoring SK, a.s. v likvidácii".
-As at the issue date of the financial statements, the company's liquidation was not completed.
+The company's liquidation was completed on 15 December 2015.
+In 2015, the Bank created additional provisions in the amount of EUR 58 thousand to cover an expected loss from the liquidation.